xverse-engine/XV3DGS-UEPlugin/README.md

 <img src="Media/image/t4.jpg" width="500" />

 2. Click button to set the parameter "XV3DTools Folder" to the local path where XV3DTools tool is located.
+The path can only be composed of English words. no chinese words and no special words such as "# $ %".

 3. Click button to select the MP4 file for processing and set it as the parameter "Input MP4 Path" (requires video frame rate > 20).
+The path can only be composed of English words. no chinese words and no special words such as "# $ %".

 4. Click button to choose the output folder and set it as the parameter "Output Folder".
+The path can only be composed of English words. no chinese words and no special words such as "# $ %".

 5. click Start Training button.